hascode/elasticsearch-testing-tutorial/README.md

 # Elasticsearch Java Testing Tutorial

-Examples how to run different test types for [Elasticsearch].
+Examples how to run integration tests for Java applications using [Elasticsearch].

 Please feel free to take a look at my blog at [www.hascode.com] for the full tutorial.